-Thirsk Yarnbombers – March 2021
+Thirsk Yarnbombers – April 2023

-It all began at the end of 2015 when a local lady called Sam heard that the Tour de Yorkshire was coming through Thirsk and put a message on Facebook.
-To keep it brief, within a week word got round and a small group of knitters and crocheters had expanded to over 100 who decided to 'make a few flags' to hang around the town.
+It all began at the end of 2015 when we found out that the Tour de Yorkshire was coming through Thirsk and word spread round the town.

 Since then there's been no stopping them.
-They have decorated a carriage on a Grand Central train at Kings Cross Station, London, been on the Welcome to Yorkshire stand at the Great Yorkshire Show and ‘bombed’ an articulated lorry and a tractor.
-Thirsk Market Place has been decorated several times more, including a celebration of 100 years since the birth of Thirsk based Alf Wight, known throughout the world as James Herriot the author of ‘All Creatures Great and Small’ and other stories about his life as a country vet.
+They have decorated a carriage on a Grand Central train, been on a stand at the Great Yorkshire Show, and ‘bombed’ an articulated lorry and a tractor, to mention just a few.
+Thirsk Market Place has been decorated several times more including a celebration of 100 years since the birth of Alf Wight, known worldwide as James Herriot the author of All Creatures Great and Small and other stories about his life as a country vet in Thirsk.

 See more of their escapades at www.facebook.com/tyb2016